lfjover/networks_params/readme.md

 Each run is computed using the function pers_one_set.m  which calls pp_integrator_stop_heu.m to integrate  the system based on the stopping time heuristic described in the Methods section.

 For Figure 7 pp_integrator_fixed_time.m was used to integrate the system for a fixed time.

+The code that generates the paramters used in all the runs is in generate_paramters.m